GBLille/MassiveFold/README.md

         the longest prediction time found to compute the maximal number of prediction per batch.
         This maximal number depends on the total time given by --wall_time.
 ```
-## Inference workflow
+### Inference workflow

-It launches MassiveFold with the same parameters introduced above but instead of running AFmassive a
-single time, it divides it into multiple batches.
+It launches MassiveFold with the same parameters introduced above but instead of running AFmassive a single time, it divides it into multiple batches.

-For the following examples, we assume that **--model_preset=multimer** as it is the majority of cases to run MassiveFold
+For the following examples, we assume that **--model_preset=multimer** as it is the majority of cases to run MassiveFold in parallel.
-in parallel.

-However, **--model_preset=monomer_ptm** works too and needs to be adapted accordingly, at least the models to use (if not all
+However, **--model_preset=monomer_ptm** works too and needs to be adapted accordingly, at least the models to use (if parameter not as default).
-as set by default).

 You can decide how the run will be divided by assigning `run_massivefold.sh` parameters *e.g.*: